masterAI359/researchPlatform/README.md

 - Bias & Integrity Tracking Dashboard - generates charts that visualize trends in: 1.
 Political bias of sources you reference, 2.
 Journalistic integrity ratings over time, and 3.
-How your perspecitves have been effected by your investigations over time
+How your perspecitves have been effected by your investigations over time.

+- Topic Discovery via Bluesky Feed - Displays a curated feed of recent Bluesky posts, allowing users to discover trending or thought-provoking topics.
+Users can search for specific themes being discussed and launch investigations directly from these posts — no need to start from scratch.

 - Virtualized infinite scrolling on large lists of data for performance at scale